Getting Your Car Back After Repossession

 Reinstatement (If Applicable)

-The right of reinstatement is only allowed in some (not all) states, or by the terms of your loan agreement.
+The right of reinstatement is only allowed in some (not all) states or by the terms of your loan agreement.
 If you can and are able to reinstate, you should act quickly.
 Usually, you are allowed only a very short time after the repossession (sometimes 15 days) to reinstate the loan.
-If your right of reinstatement is based on the loan agreement, then the time period might be more or less, depending on what the agreement says.
+If your right of reinstatement is based on the loan agreement, then the period might be more or less, depending on what the agreement says.

-Buy the Vehicle Back at the Auction
+Repurchase the Vehicle at the Auction

-If the car is going to be sold at public auction (the bank is supposed to give you notice if it is), then you can attend the auction and bid on it yourself.
+If the car is going to be sold at a public auction (the bank is supposed to give you notice if it is), then you can attend the auction and bid on it yourself.

 Talk to the Bank

 If none of the above options are doable for you, don't rule out trying to negotiate an alternative arrangement with the creditor.
 For instance, if you owed three payments but only have enough funds to pay for two, you could negotiate a partial reinstatement and pay the rest of the past due payments later.
-You could also try to work out a new payment plan or even refinance the car loan.
-Talk to the bank and find out what it would agree to.
-Of course, all of these options are more feasible if you try to negotiate them before your car is repossessed.

 Talk to an Attorney